nick-roberson/fastapi-gen/README.md

 │ --help                                                       Show this message and exit.                                                                                                                │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ generate                   Generate the models and services from the input yaml config.                                                                                                                 │
+│ generate-app                                      Generate a FastAPI backend and React frontend from the input yaml config.                                                                             │
+│ generate-python-app                               Generate a FastAPI backend from the input yaml config.                                                                                                │
+│ generate-typescript-app                           Generate a React frontend from the input yaml config.                                                                                                 │
 │ revert                                            Revert the service to a previous version.                                                                                                             │
 │ versions                                          List all versions of the service that have been generated.                                                                                            │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```